Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Harris Park suburb shows median taxpayer income of $46,950 and average income of $56,337 based on latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than national averages, with Greater Sydney's median income at $60,817 and average income at $83,003.
-By September 2025, estimates suggest median income will be approximately $51,110 and average income $61,328, considering Wage Price Index growth of 8.86% since financial year 2023.
-According to 2021 Census figures, incomes in Harris Park cluster around the 50th percentile nationally.
-Income analysis reveals that 39.2% of residents (2,102 people) fall within the $1,500 - 2,999 bracket, aligning with regional levels where this cohort represents 30.9%.
-Housing affordability pressures are severe, with only 81.3% of income remaining, ranking at the 49th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+Harris Park suburb has a median taxpayer income of $46,950 and an average income of $56,337 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than national averages, with Greater Sydney having a median income of $60,817 and an average income of $83,003.
+By September 2025, these figures are estimated to be approximately $51,110 (median) and $61,328 (average), accounting for Wage Price Index growth of 8.86% since financial year 2023.
+According to the 2021 Census, incomes in Harris Park cluster around the national median.
+The income bracket of $1,500 - 2,999 dominates with 39.2% of residents (2,102 people), similar to regional levels where this cohort represents 30.9%.
+Housing affordability pressures are severe, with only 81.3% of income remaining after housing costs, ranking at the 49th percentile nationally.
+The area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income